+In short, you do not need to replace any minerals.
 Distilled water does lack minerals, but your body gets minerals from food.
 Most of the minerals in tap water or mineral water are ones we generally have too much of anyway.
 If you do still want to add minerals then a supplement like Formula 56 is recommended, it is designed for distilled water.
-For a full article on the subject of minerals, read this: https://www.megahome-distillers.co.uk/blog/minerals-and-distilled-water
+For a full article on the subject of minerals, read this: https://www.megahome-distillers.co.uk/minerals-and-distilled-water

 Some people do, personally we tend to only cook with distilled water when the dish contains water, eg soup.
 With vegetables we tend to use tap water.